The Law of Moses and the Grace of God

 "The Gentiles, these having not the law."

-This is the Holy Spirit's definite, dynamic declaration that in Paul's day the Gentiles did not have New Covenant.
+This is the Holy Spirit's definite, dynamic declaration that in Paul's day the Gentiles did not have the law.
 If they did not have it in Paul's day, they did not have it before his day, because there is no account of it having been taken away from them at any time previous to his day.
 If they neither had it in his day, nor before his day, they have never had it at any time since his day.

 If they did not have it before his day, in his day, nor since his day, they do not have it in this day.